CODE-AXION/NestifyX/README.md

 </h2>

 ## Features
-1. **Category Tree Management:** This Module includes Category Management with the Ability of changing its position, you just have to include a button component and thats it .
+1. **Category Tree Management:** This Module includes Category Management with the Ability of changing its position using drag and drop feature, you just have to include a button component and that's it .

 2. **Recursion Methods:** This Module includes various methods to play with recursions, like generating tree, fetch Children/Parent ids, generate breadcrumbs, show tree view in dropdown etc...

-3. **Performance:** Will do all your work in a single query
+3. **Performance:** Will do all your work in a single query.

 #### Required Dependencies To Run Js Tree pop up
 >AlpineJs, Jquery, Jstree